davidand36/SimpleExpressServerForHeroku/README.md

     Configure Git:
     *   `$ git config --global user.name "_Your Name_"`
     *   `$ git config --global user.email "_your_email@some_domain.com_"`
     *   You should also set your system's EDITOR environment variable to something you like.
-Many people choose _vim_ or _nano_.
+Many people choose _nano_ or _vim_.

 3. Go to [GitHub](https://github.com) and create an account.
 You can use this account for all of your projects.